 How is RIT authorized to scan my computer?

-It is important to note that the Information Security Office may inspect the results of the scan only to aid in remediation efforts.
+It is important to note that ITS may inspect the results of the scan only to aid in remediation efforts.

-Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.
+Many universities scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.

 Your responsibilities as faculty or staff may be found here.

 How will RIT scan my system?

 Your computer is scanned by Identity Finder (IDF) software installed on your computer.
-The scans will be initiated from a central scanning server administered by the RIT Information Security Office.
+The scans will be initiated from a central scanning server administered by ITS.
 Identity Finder also allows you to initiate an on-demand scan.
 You do not have to be connected to the network to initiate an on-demand scan.